Davido-star/Sentinel-1Data-Access-and-ZonalStatistics-in-R/README.md

 ```
 Running the above lines of code will result in an error.

 When making feature classes in ArcPro, like the provided polygon, a vertical attribute is automatically generated and linked to the shapefile.
 The raster package we are using to extract zonal statistics in R only works on XY plane features.
-We need to coerce the shapefile into the XY plane by adding `st_zm` to our `polys` variable
+We need to coerce the shapefile into the XY plane by adding `st_zm` to our `polys` variable.
+Information on how I found this out is [here]( https://gis.stackexchange.com/questions/346855/remove-z-value-from-xyz-point-in-sf) on GIS Stack Exchange.

 ```
 early.vals <- extract(early.s1.raster, st_transform(st_zm(polys),crs(early.s1.raster)),
                       fun=median, na.rm=TRUE)